Marcin Jahn | Dev Notebook

 Aggregate Roots define the complete entity.
 We should not link some other aggregate to a part of an aggregate.

-However, it’s OK to link to some other non-root entity by the FK.
+However, it’s OK to link to some other non-root entity by the identifier.

 When thinking to associate two aggregates, it’s worth to remember what defines an Aggregate Root: